 In today's economy, is it better to buy a home or rent?

-In today's economy, is buying a home still a prudent financial decision?
-Let's compare buying vs. renting.
-I will summarize at the end.
+In today’s economy, is buying a home still a prudent financial decision?
+Let’s compare buying vs. renting to help determine which option may be best for your financial situation.
+I’ll summarize the key takeaways at the end.

 The decision to buy or rent a home in 2026 depends on four key things: